 Find out more about this book:Integrative Therapies for Fibromyalgia, Chronic Fatigue Syndrome, and Myofascial Pain: The Mind-Body Connection

-Mehmet Oz, MD, Cardiology, answeredTry easing off to a pace that feels comfortable for you.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredTry easing off to a pace that feels comfortable for you.
 Exercise is one of the best forms of medicine for fibromyalgia.
 Getting up and moving builds strength and increases blood flow to your muscles, nourishing them with oxygen and nutrients.

 If you ache and throb after a workout, you may be pushing yourself too hard, which can cause fibromyalgia to flare up.
 Here's the good news: Research shows that even mild exercise can reduce pain and other fibromyalgia symptoms.
 In one study, women who pedaled stationary bikes at a pace they found comfortable experienced just as much pain relief as women encouraged to pedal harder.
 If you need help finding your comfort zone when you exercise, talk to your doctor or a fitness trainer.